Bremerton Aquatics Training Center

 - No Inflatable toys are allowed to be brought into the facility.

 Navy Youth Swim Test

-The Navy Youth Swim Test is required for all pool users under the age of 17.
-This program will help identify swimmers and non-swimmers within the facility creating a safer pool for everyone.
+The Navy Youth swim test is required for all pool users under the age of 17.
+This program identifies swimmers and non-swimmers within the facility creating a safer pool for everyone.

-- Jump into the deep end and fully submerge and return to the surface
+- Jump into the deep end, fully submerge and resurface without assistance.

-Any lifeguard on duty can require a child to retake the Navy Youth Swim Test if they are uncomfortable with child's swimming skills
+Any lifeguard on duty can require youth to retake the Navy Youth Swim Test if they are uncomfortable with a child's swimming abilities.

-The Swim license must be shown at the facility upon entering in order to receive a green wristband.
-This wristband allows access to all areas of the swimming pool currently open.
+The swim license must be shown upon entering the Aquatics training facility in order to gain access to the pool.

 Children between the ages of 10-17 may use the facility without a parent ONLY if they have a Navy Youth Swim License.